discord-net/Discord.Net/docs/guides/getting_started/terminology.md

 ## Implementation Specific Entities

-Discord.Net is split into a core library and three different implementations - `Discord.Net.Core`, `Discord.Net.Rest`, `Discord.Net.Rpc`, and `Discord.Net.WebSockets`.
+Discord.Net is split into a core library and two different implementations - `Discord.Net.Core`, `Discord.Net.Rest`, and `Discord.Net.WebSockets`.

 As a bot developer, you will only need to use `Discord.Net.WebSockets`, but you should be aware of the differences between them.